hzeller/timg/man/timg.1.md

      : OpenSource iTerm2 terminal but is now also implemented by `wezterm` and : `konsole`.

-     `timg` attempts to recognize the available terminal feature, but it might not be able to auto-detect all full-resolution compatible terminals and fall back to **quarter** in that case.
-In that case you'd pass the `-p` option to choose the best pixelation.
-If you're always working in the same terminal, maybe create an alias, e.g. `alias timg='timg -ps'`.
+    If no option is given, default is taken from environment variable **TIMG_PIXELATION**.
+If that is not set, `timg` attempts to auto-detect the available terminal feature.
+Not all full-resolution compatible terminals can be auto-detected so it will fall back to **quarter** in that case.
+Consider passing the `-p` option or set the `TIMG_PIXELATION` environment variable in that case.

 **-\-grid**=&lt;*cols*&gt;[x&lt;*rows*&gt;]
 :    Arrange images in a grid.
 If only one parameter is given, arranges in a